lichkitsch/old_campaigns/index.md

 The Pale is the strangest of the planes.
 The Pale is a sweeping, gray desert speckled with ruins of a thousand civilizations, inhabited by the dead and the undying alike.
 Secrets are kept here beneath the ash-sand, whispers and tomes of the dead and ghosts of those who have passed from Lindorwin, some graceful and forlorn and some dangerous and malevolent.
 Nothing grows here, and mortal souls are quickly eaten away until their ghosts join the parade of decay.

 ### The Gilded
-An eight plane, rumored to exist, is believed to hold a paradise-like afterlife.
+An eighth plane, rumored to exist, is believed to hold a paradise-like afterlife.

 ## Adventures
 1. Brass Master's Keep
 2. Journey to Castle Spellsong - Beneath the Temple
-3. tbd
+3. Haunting of Hotel Seabring
-4. tbd
+4. Tomb of the Harlot
-5. tbd
+5. Snowday - Journey to White Vale
-6. tbd
+6. Family - Journey to the Beetle Wilds
-7. tbd
+7. The Beach Episode
-8. tbd
+8. Birthday - The Return of Elduin
-9. tbd
+9. Battalion
-10. tbd
+10. Soliel - Journey to Anjouville